 Lastly, it is worth noting one crucial limitation in our dataset.
 Our dataset is pooling data, not panel data.
-Although our data source includes firm identification codes applicable over years, most of our sample firms appear only once, mainly due to the frequent absence of data on tangible fixed assets.
-As a result, we are forced to treat our sample as a pooling set and could not introduce time-invariant firm-fixed effects into our regression equation.
+Although our data source includes firm identification codes applicable over years, most of our sample firms appear only once, mainly due to invested capital of more than 50%.